Plastic Foamie Boater Evolution

 For 2023 I finally think I have my Plastic Boaters up to the standards of my Wooden Foamie Boaters.
 They have much more realistic performance since they are fully three dimensional and clearly win out on the water.
 I'm completely satisfied with my Spud, Play, Slice, and Canoe designs.
 I'm happy with their shape of these models and have tweaked each model weight down to less than a tenth of an ounce for best in water performance.
-I'm working on a Creeker re-design to match the latest generation of Creek boats on the market now.
-I hope to have it ready by Spring.
+I'm just finished a Creeker re-design to match the latest generation of Creek boats on the market now.
 On Spud Boat I tweaked seat position and dialed in weight distribution for best performance ever.
 Play Boat also got seat position tweaked.
 I also added more plastic in certain areas to dial in performance like I have previous done on my Spud Boat.
 On Slice Boat I added more plastic to help it Ender better and made it a bit stronger as well.
-Canoe got made 5% smaller, and we switched from foam blade to TPU blade.
+Canoe got made 5% smaller, and we plan to switch from foam blade to a TPU blade.
 This helped performance and brought down price a hair.
-Canoe is also much stronger.
+Canoe is also much stronger now.
 In 2023 I switched to American made PetG filament.
 Previously I had been using a quality PetG from an American company that produced it's product in China.
 Even this was hard to secure with explosive growth of 3D printing market, and supply chain issues due to the pandemic.
 I had to pay in advance and wait between 3-12 months to get preferred colors delivered.
 I finally was able to secure super high quality American filament made by Keene Village Plastics in Ohio.
 It's a much stronger filament overall, with much more impact protection.
 It was even stronger impact wise then some high quality PCTG I tested.
 This was despite manufactures claims that their PCTG has twenty times more impact protection than PeTG.